-The Main Hall was built in 1922 as a Memorial to the fallen in the Great War with 9inch solid brick walls, large single glazed windows and a high ceiling, it has a spacious feel and the suspended wooden floor gives a good acoustic resonance.
+The Main Hall was built in 1922 as a Memorial to the fallen in the Great War with large single glazed windows and a high ceiling.
+It has a spacious feel and the suspended wooden floor gives a good acoustic resonance.
 An extension was added in 2000 to provide excellent amenities including a lounge bar area, catering kitchen and ample toilets including disabled facilities.
-The first floor ‘Jubilee room’ is accessed by stairs and a newly installed platform lift and benefits good natural light and a view over the bowling green, to which access is gained via a fire escape ‘bridge’.
+The first floor ‘Jubilee room’ is accessed by stairs and a platform lift, and benefits from good natural light and a view over the bowling green.

-The management committee of volunteer ‘trustees’ runs the hall on a break even basis for the benefit of the community and strives to keep the premises in good condition with a focus on flexibility and safety.
+The management committee of volunteer ‘trustees’ runs the hall for the benefit of the community and strives to keep the premises in good condition with a focus on flexibility and safety.
 Over the years, fund raising events have enabled the purchase and installation of a wide range of equipment for the benefit of users.

-A traditional high, curtained stage occupies the north end the full width of the hall, scenery boards have been constructed to give four back and side scenes as well as black and a ‘back passage’ to gain access to stage left.
+A traditional high, curtained stage occupies the north end the full width of the hall.

 A flexible ‘apron’ or tiering can be created from up to 16 stage blocks (stored under the stage) each measure 120cm x 120cm, 40cm high and can be stacked up to 4 high.
 A further 12 ‘Quarter size’ blocks 120cm x 60cm, 20cm high have recently been added to facilitate a fully stepped ‘choral’ arrangement.